-- Emerged – Have the ability to grow marginal or somewhat out of water.
-The base of the fern is fully placed under water while parts of the frond come above water.
+- Emerged – Have the ability to grow marginally or somewhat out of water.
+The base of the fern is fully placed underwater while parts of the frond come above water.

 - Epiphytes – Have the ability to be grown above ground.
-In most cases, the fern will latch on to rocks, trees or ather acidic surfaces where it absorbs nutrients from fallen water and/or moist air.
+In most cases, the fern will latch onto rocks, trees, or other acidic surfaces where it absorbs nutrients from fallen water and/or moist air.

 - Oxylophytes – Have the ability to be grown in acidic soils.
 These types of ferns require a damp substrate in order to obtain needed nutrients.

 The Root System